hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/monitoring-and-control-systems/index.md

                 - else
                     - barrier remains vertical

+- in burglar system
+    - keypad to select areas
+    - sensors for input
+        - infra-ref sensors (to detect head)
+        - sound sensors (to detect increased levels of sound)
+        - pressure sensors (to detect increase in weight)
+    - microprocessor compares input's reading with pre-set values
+        - which is programmed in
+        - to check if reading is above pre-set value
+    - if not, sends instruction to actuator
+    - actuator triggers alarm
+    - a signal might also be sent to the police

 - cooking a meal
     - start time is set with buttons
     - required temperature is set